cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

   version: string) => (version: string, err: Error) {
   // only unordered channels allowed abortTransactionUnless(order === UNORDERED)
-  // assert that version is "ics20-1" or empty
+  // assert that version is "ics20-1" or "ics20-2" or empty
   // if empty, we return the default transfer version to core IBC
   // as the version for this channel abortTransactionUnless(version === "ics20-2" || version === "ics20-1" || version === "")